noahzark/noahzark/README.md

 This is Feli, a full stack developer

 - 🔭 I’m currently working on a Chinese smart assistant http://qiwu.ai
-- 📫 You can reach me at https://imvery.moe/
+- 💬 You can reach me at https://imvery.moe/
+- 📫 Email me your resume @ fangzhoulong#qiwu.ai (replace #) if you are experienced in Java or algorithms/data structure and want to work on something interesting.

 <!--
 **noahzark/noahzark** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.